martinchernyavskiy/Notes/CS/Hardware/ECE 252/Programming Techniques.md

 - Test flowchart before implementation
 - *Don't start coding until defined the problem and know how to solve it*
 - *Test early and frequently, not when the whole program is completed*
 ### Common Mistakes
 - Branching to the next instruction
 - Branching around other branches
 - Using improper labels
+- Making wrong assumptions about initial state of the program
 ### Assembly IF Implementation Example
 ```
 ; increments A if B=0, always update C with its sum with A